amitsaha/echorand.me/content/posts/shared-functionality-using-middleware.md

 I want to take a moment to acknowledge PyCon providing a free service for speakers to have a session with a speaking coach.
-That was really very helpful in improving my own talk delivery and presentatition.
+That was really very helpful in improving my own talk delivery and presentation.